 When supposed ‘experts’ without adequate tunnel aquaponics fig propagation experience act like know-it-alls with regard to fig propagation rates in such systems, they sound like uninformed horsemen declaring to Henry Ford that he’d never be able to break 90 mph because horses can’t run that fast.
 The horsemen didn’t understand that Ford was planning to break 90 mph using an internal combustion engine.
 It was a game-changer, just like large-scale tunnel aquaponics propagation is a game-changer capable of obliterating typical propagation rates.

-Lie #6 – I knew I couldn’t propagate figs that fast, and therefore was deliberately conning people when I told them I could.
+Lie #6 – They claim I knew I couldn’t propagate figs that fast, and therefore was deliberately conning people when I told them I could.

 TRUTH – I already knew darn well that I could propagate figs that fast because I’d already done it.
 All of my time estimates were completely honest and made to the best of my ability given the information I had available to me at the time each estimate was made.
 I never conned anybody about anything.

-Lie #7 – I am a thief/I stole people’s money
+Lie #7 – They claim I am a thief/I stole people’s money

 TRUTH – I haven’t stolen anything from anyone.
 The advance order money was used to grow the figs for those orders, and I never wavered in my efforts or commitment.
 All stories to the contrary are malicious fiction.

-Lie #8 – I’m a liar and a con man
+Lie #8 – They claim I’m a liar and a con man

 TRUTH – I have been honest throughout this entire 2.5 year project.
 I have never lied and have never conned anyone about anything.
 If anything I have been too honest, since my words commonly get twisted, spun, and misrepresented.
 Being wrong about time estimates is not lying, especially when there are valid reasons for falling behind.